UH-MountainLions/ML_SecClassification_Project/CONTRIBUTING.md

 ```

 This will create a folder in your current directory called venv, which will contain all the required libraries, scripts,
 and executables to run an isolated Python environment specific to your project.
-To enable this environment you just
+To enable this environment in Linux you
-activate it by running:
+just activate it by running:
 ```commandline
 $ source venv/bin/activate
 ```